AndreiMitriakov/graph-based-path-finding/README.md

-# graph-based-path-finding
+# Navigation algorithms
-D* Lite implementation
+This repo consists of D* Lite implementation.